Niranjan-Jambhulkar/Employee-Management-System/README.md

+An employee management system project is a software application that helps an organization manage and monitor the information and activities of its employees.

 **Adding Employees:**
 The system allows users to input employee details such as ID, name, salary, Department, Date_of_join, and etc.
 These details are then stored in a array.